factorhouse/kpow-secure/README.md

 ### Key Generation

-The passphrase is always read from a local file, to ensure it is not observable in your shell history.
+The passphrase and key are read from a local files to ensure they are not observable in your shell history.

 * Show the help menu